AdrienLemaire/LucidDreamingBox/README.rst

     $ pip install -r requirements.txt
     $ #python setup.py install

+- Move the file com.apple.RealityCheck.plist to ~/Library/LaunchAgents
+- Move the file reality_check to /usr/local/bin
+- Move the file RealityCheck.jpg in ~/Pictures

 ..
 [1] I'll use launchd to manage the startup scripts.
 Linux users will have to adapt it for init.d